LordLuceus/melvin/README.md

 4d6kh3: [1d, 1, 2, 6] = 9
 4d6kh3: [5d, 5, 5, 6] = 16
 ```

+Note that the repeat option supports up to a maximum of ten repetitions.

 The output option allows you to output information about the dice you have specified.
 It can output the minimum, maximum, or the average roll  that is possible with those dice.

 ### Roll Shortcuts

 You can also save rolls that you use often to allow you to reroll them quickly.
 These roll shortcuts are tied both to you and the server.
 This means that you can have the same shortcut on multiple servers and have them all be different rolls.

 To do this, type `/save`, press enter, enter the name, e.g. fireball, press enter, type in the roll, e.g. 6d6, and hit enter.

 To roll it, simply type `/roll fireball`.

+If you try to save a shortcut that already exists, you will be asked if you want to overwrite it.

+The power of roll shortcuts is that you can include more than one in a single roll, and even combine them with normal dice notations.
+For example, you can do something like this: `/roll adv+atk+5`.
+Let's break that down:

+- `adv`: expands to `2d20kh1`, D&D 5e advantage.
+- `atk`: expands to your attack modifier.

+So, when your attack modifier changes, you can simply update the `atk` shortcut and use it like before.

 The `list` and `clear` commands allow you to interact with your roll shortcuts.
 The `list` command lists all saved rolls and the `clear` command clears the specified shortcut, or all of them if not specified.

 ### Support